pellux-network/EDx52display/README.md

 - **UX improvements and general polishing**
 - **New Features**

-*Development is ongoing—see the [changelog](https://github.com/pellux-network/EDx52display/blob/master/CHANGELOG.md) for details on recent fixes and features.*
+※*Development is ongoing.
+See the [changelog](https://github.com/pellux-network/EDx52display/blob/master/CHANGELOG.md) for details on recent fixes and features.*

 ### NOTE 2: It is recommended to run a tool that uploads data to EDSM, such as [ED Market Connector](https://github.com/Marginal/EDMarketConnector).
 Doing this will ensure that any new discoveries can be shown on the display.